Roasted vegetable salad

 Sumac and fresh mint to garnish

-Chop or slice the eggplant, toss this in a touch of oil and place on a baking tray that has been lined with parchment paper to avoid sticking.
+Chop or slice the eggplant, toss with a touch of oil, and place on a baking tray that has been lined with parchment paper to avoid sticking.

 On a tray lined with foil, roast the whole peppers, lightly brushed with oil.
 Alternately, use roasted red peppers from a jar.

-For the peppers, pull up the sides of the foil to cover the peppers, and return them to the oven for another hour, leaving them to sweat with the oven turned off.
-Remove and peel the blistered skin off and cut into pieces.
+For the peppers, pull up the sides of the foil to cover the peppers and return them to the oven for another hour, leaving them to sweat with the oven turned off.
+Remove and peel the blistered skin off, then cut it into pieces.

-In a small pan, warm the olive oil with the thinly sliced or hand chopped garlic.
+In a small pan, warm the olive oil with the thinly sliced or hand-chopped garlic.
 Allow this to simmer for 5 minutes.
 Do not boil it.
-Remove this from the stove, allow it to cool for a minute, then add the pomegranate preserve and mint.
+Remove this from the stove, allow it to cool for a minute, and then add the pomegranate preserve and mint.
 Mix it well.

 To assemble, toss the eggplant, pepper, and chickpeas together with the vinaigrette.
 Garnish with fried or roasted onions (birista) and fresh mint.
 Season with sumac.
 Serve.